Health Vibes - Turn Home Spaces into Healing Places. Design healing atmospheres

 Heavy blankets actually help the production of melatonin, the sleep hormone and seratonin, a happy hormone.
 Blankets about 10% of your body weight work best and also help with sleep disorders and restless leg syndrome.

-Allow morning light into the bedroom to set your sleep-wake cycle - and fall asleep & wake easier.
-A study in Sleep Health also said, let morning light into the office to keep a rhythm.
+Allow morning light into the bedroom to set your sleep-wake cycle - to fall asleep & wake up easier.
+A study in Sleep Health also said, let morning light into the office to keep your rhythm.

 Cool temps.
 Another scientific fact - you sleep better when it's cooler.
 Keep your home or bedroom between 60 to 65 degrees F. at night.
 Personally, I like 55-58 with a slightly warmer comforter.
 Infants may need up to 68 degrees F. Mother's with infants should read how overheating impacts your baby.
 The elderly may need even higher temperatures.

 If your bedroom is too warm it's hard to fall asleep & stay asleep.
-Use a ceiling fan or floor standing fan and during hot weather - add some A/C (air conditioning).
-Obviously, a lighter blanket also helps.
-Everyone is different, so some of you may prefer slightly warmer or cooler temps to sleep in.
+Use a ceiling fan or floor standing fan during hot nights and add some air conditioning.
+Since everyone is slightly different - some of you may prefer slightly warmer or cooler temps to sleep in.

 Non habit-forming sleep aids.
 Take 5 mg melatonin, the sleep hormone prior to bed.
 Also, if don't get enough magnesium in your diet - take magnesium glycinate powder in the early evening.
 It has many health benefits including reducing stress and helping with sleep.
 To help keep heart disease and stroke away - get 7-9 hours of quality sleep.